simeononsecurity/simeononsecurity.ch/content/articles/establishing-security-operations-center-best-practices/index.en.md

 Designing the network and data security architecture for your SOC is critical in ensuring secure communications, proper segmentation, and protection of sensitive information.
 Key considerations include:

 - **Network Segmentation:** Properly segmenting the SOC's network from the rest of the organization's infrastructure is crucial to prevent lateral movement in case of a breach.
-This helps limit the potential impact and ensure that compromise of a single segment does not jeopardize the entire infrastructure.
+This helps limit the potential impact and ensure that compromise of a single segment doesn't jeopardize the entire infrastructure.
 - **Secure Communication Channels:** Implementing secure communication channels, such as encrypted VPNs or dedicated private networks, enables secure remote access for SOC analysts and ensures the confidentiality and integrity of data exchanged during their investigations.
 - **Data Loss Prevention (DLP) Measures:** Deploying DLP solutions, such as content filtering, data encryption, and activity monitoring, can prevent the unauthorized exfiltration of sensitive data from the SOC's networks and systems.